 There is a high demand for skilled cybersecurity workers.
 Cybersecurity practitioners are part of a dynamic industry with practically unlimited growth.
 Most people, young and old, do not understand what a person in the cybersecurity field does or the many possible pathways to get into the growing dynamic area.
 When you think of a cybersecurity job what do you think of?
 How does a cybersecurity professional make a difference in the world?
 What’s the coolest cybersecurity job you can think of?

 There are many places where you can see state-of-the-art technology; all of which are touched by cybersecurity.
-Whether it’s a local museum or business security operations center (SOC), data center or research lab, all are great options to see how cybersecurity
+Whether it’s a local museum or business security operations center (SOC), data center or research lab, all are great options to learn how cybersecurity impacts society.

 Tours with local businesses can be arranged through your state or local Technology Council, Chamber of Commerce, or Economic and Workforce Development Boards.

 Colleges and universities may have interesting facilities to tour.
 Some offer degrees in cybersecurity while others might have certificate or specialization tracks aligned to degree programs in engineering, computer science, criminal justice, public policy, and business.
 Depending on the location, the name might vary.
 Cybersecurity, Information Systems, Information Assurance, Computer Security, Network Security are just some of the names used by institutions of higher education.
 Faculty and students can introduce you to cybersecurity and careers in cybersecurity.
 Some colleges have intercollegiate clubs to include: Cyber Defense Competition Clubs, Drone and Robotics clubs, Cryptography clubs, and Cybersecurity Policy clubs, all of which might be willing to share their enthusiasm and expertise.

 In addition to the resources listed above, higher education faculty and students, as well as, those industry representatives and practitioners might consider exploring local meetups, conferences, hacker spaces, and associations.